futurevisioncomputers/Melanoma-Skin-Cancer-CNN-based-model/README.md

 - Which class has the least number of samples?
-- Answer-1 :- squamous cell carcinoma has least number of samples
+- <b>Answer-1  </b>:- squamous cell carcinoma has least number of samples

 - Which classes dominate the data in terms proportionate number of samples?
-- Answer-2:- actinic keratosis and dermatofibroma have proportionate number of classes. melanoma and pigmented benign keratosis have proprtionate number of classes.
+- <b>Answer-2 </b>:- actinic keratosis and dermatofibroma have proportionate number of classes. melanoma and pigmented benign keratosis have proprtionate number of classes.

-- Third Model
+### Third Model (with 30 epochs)

 - Accuracy on training data has increased by using Augmentor library.

-- Model looks overfitting (model accurecy 90 and val_accuracy: 0.7896).
+- Model looks overfitting (Model accurecy 90% and val_accuracy: 79%).

-- loss: Training data loss: 0.2992 and test data loss 0.7896
+- Loss: Training data loss: 0.2992 and test data loss 0.7896

 - class rebalance help to increase accuracy but model look overfitting if we add more epochs.